What’s the deal with Gamma Alpha?

 How does sharing of supplies and food work?

-Although our house is big, we have only a limited amount of space in the pantry, fridges, etc. Each resident is assigned one fridge shelf, one freezer space, and 2 pantry shelves.
-This has proved adequate, because we share some commonly used food staples (flour, rice, spices, oils, etc.).
-We also share supplies for cleaning and basic house repairs.
+Although our house is big, we have only a limited amount of space in the pantry, fridges, etc. Each resident is assigned one refrigerator shelf, one freezer space, and 2 pantry shelves for personal supplies.
+This has proven to be adequate as we share some commonly used food staples (flour, rice, butter, spices, oils, etc.).
+We also share supplies for cleaning and house repairs.
 The cost of shared food and supplies comes out of the monthly rent.

 Which room will I have?

 In lieu of actually answering this question, it may be helpful to get a feel for the range of rooms.
-All are quite liveable; some are larger than others.
-The following table has some useful information, but recall that, as a member of the house, you have access to all common spaces in the house (kitchen, living/dining room, sun room, etc.).
-Also, for a full view of all room pictures, visit the Room Photos page!
+All are quite livable; some are larger than others, but recall that, as a member of the house, you have access to all common spaces in the house (kitchen, living/dining room, sun room, etc.).
+For a full view of all room pictures (which is currently being updated), visit the Room Photos page!

-We have plenty of storage space.
-We also have some furniture that can be used in residents’ rooms (every room has a bed, a dresser and a desk that residents can choose to keep in their room or move to storage for the duration of their time in the house).
+We have plenty of storag?e space.
+We also have furniture that can be used in residents’ rooms (every room has a bed, a dresser, and a desk that residents can choose to keep in their room or move to storage for the duration of their time in the house).
 We also have a fully-stocked kitchen, so you are not required to share your favorite cups or pan with the house.
 You are, of course, welcome to do so if you choose!

 Can guests stay in the house?